Indexes & Bibliographies

 *EbscoHost Research Databases (Online:can be used as Ebsco-only Federated Search Engine: Find by clicking on the tiny word CLIO beneath Quicksearch boc, then click on “Articles” in middle of page, then Ebscohost.)

-When you get into this database, ALL of the indexes EBSCO offers are turned on.
+When you get into this database, ALL of the indexes EBSCO offers are available to be searched simultaneously.
 It would be best if you choose our own or you will be inundated with Science, Technology and Medical results.
 Do this by clicking on “Choose Databases.”
 An alphabetically arranged list of indexes appears.
 Deselect them all, and then choose those that would make sense for your topic.

 Essay & general literature.
 (Wilson:pub.; EBSCO:Online vendor: 1985 to date)